 Graeme Hawksley Managing director Hybrid Marine Ltd UK

-The presentation includes information on recent installations, results of fuel-saving performance as well as operator feedback.
+The presentation includes information on recent installations, the results of fuel-saving performance, and operator feedback.
 Development of the auxiliary wind propulsion market is also discussed.

 The new wave of marine system electrification

 Atte Yrjölä Sales support manager Danfoss Editron FINLAND